CSituma/CSituma/README.md

 - ⚡ Fun fact: Besides my Love for Building with JavaScript,<br>
-     I'm a fan of anime, NFTs and often play CODM :)
+     I'm a fan of anime, NFTs and often play Chess and CODM :)
     <br>